 Only a professional can effectively lift dust from deep within your carpet.
-If that dirt and particles are left there, it will wear down and rip the carpet’s fibers.
+If that dirt and particles are left there, they will wear down and rip the carpet’s fibers.

-Only professional with specialized machines can truly take care of those deep down debris.
+Only professionals with specialized machines can truly take care of those deep-down debris.
 The results of trying to do it yourself can be sickening.